Let's talk about Brussels sprouts

 For a long time, this humble veg didn’t get much love.
 However, there are some delicious ways to cook them to perfection.
 The below possibilities may even change the way you think about the underrated Brussel.

-Sprouts pesto.
 A healthier alternative in amongst all of the heavy Christmas food.
-Simply whizz your sprouts in a food processor along with walnuts, garlic, lemon and parmesan.
-Use it as a dip, with pasta or even as a marinade.
+Simply whizz your sprouts in a food processor along with generous helpings of walnuts, garlic, lemon and parmesan.
+Once done, use it as a dip, with pasta or even as a tasty marinade.

 Brussels mac n cheese.
 Yes, you read that right.
 Brussels really do taste great with just about anything, particularly cheese and pasta.
-Add roasted Brussels sprouts to cooked pasta and homemade cheese sauce for a quick, mid-week meal.
+Add your roasted Brussels sprouts to cooked pasta and homemade cheese sauce for a quick, mid-week meal.
+Don’t forget to top the dish with some cheese and place in the oven for 10 minutes to crisp.